microsoft/code-with-engineering-playbook/automated-testing/synthetic-monitoring-tests/readme.md

 Most key monitoring/APM players have an enterprise product that supports synthetic monitoring built into their systems (see list below).
 Such offerings make some of the risks raised above irrelevant as the integration and runtime aspects of the solution are OOTB.
 However, such solutions are typically pricey.

 Some organizations prefer running probes on existing infrastructure using known tools such as [Postman](https://www.postman.com/), [Wrk](https://github.com/wg/wrk), [JMeter](https://jmeter.apache.org/), [Selenium](https://www.selenium.dev/) or even custom code to generate the synthetic data.
-Such solutions must account isolating and decoupling the probe's production environment from the core product's as well as provide monitoring, geo-disctribution, and maintaining test health.
+Such solutions must account for isolating and decoupling the probe's production environment from the core product's as well as provide monitoring, geo-distribution, and maintaining test health.

 * [Application Insights availibility](https://docs.microsoft.com/en-us/azure/azure-monitor/app/monitor-web-app-availability) - Simple avaibility tests that allow some customization using [Multi-step web test](https://docs.microsoft.com/en-us/azure/azure-monitor/app/availability-multistep)
 * [DataDog Synthetics](https://www.datadoghq.com/dg/apm/synthetics/api-test/)